Information on the Freedom of Information Act

 The Freedom of Information Act gives a general right of access to all types of recorded information held by public authorities, with the Environmental Information Regulations covering information to do with the environment.

-The Act places a number of obligations on public authorities.
+There are certain exemptions under the legislation which may prevent release.
 For a full list of exemptions, and further information relating to the Freedom of Information Act and the Environmental Information Regulations, please see the Information Commissioner's website.

 Every public authority is required to adopt and maintain a publication scheme setting out:

 - the manner in which it intends to publish the information

 - whether a charge will be made for the information

 The purpose of a scheme is to ensure a significant amount of information is available, without the need for a specific request.
 You can view our publication scheme document at the bottom of this page.

 Most routinely published information provided by us is available from this website.
 If, after using the search facilities, you are still unable to access the information you require, please submit a request for information to the contact details below.
 Your request must be made in writing.
 This can be in any written form, such as a letter, fax or email.
 The request must state your name and address for correspondence and describe the information required.

 Requests will generally be dealt within 20 working days of being received, although this timescale can be extended in certain circumstances.

 You may request that the information be supplied in any form, however we will take into account the cost of supplying the information in this form, before complying with your request.
 In particular, you may ask for a copy of the information sought, or for permission to inspect the records containing the information.
 We will provide the information in the form requested unless it is unreasonable to do so.